Skip to main content

 The International Agency for Research on Cancer (IARC) is part of the World Health Organization (WHO).
 One of its goals is to identify causes of cancer.

 IARC has classified PFOA as “carcinogenic to humans” (Group 1), based on sufficient evidence it can cause cancer in lab animals and strong evidence that it has some of the key properties of a carcinogen in people who are exposed to it.
-IARC also noted there is limited evidence in people that PFOA can cause testicular and kidney cancer.
+IARC also notes there is limited evidence in people that PFOA can cause testicular and kidney cancer.

 IARC has classified PFOS as “possibly carcinogenic to humans” (Group 2B), based strong evidence that it has some key properties of a carcinogen in people who are exposed to it, and on limited evidence that it can cause cancer in lab animals.
-IARC also noted there is inadequate evidence that PFOS can cause cancer in people.
+IARC also notes there is inadequate evidence that PFOS can cause cancer in people.

 (For more information on the classification system IARC uses, see Determining if Something Is a Carcinogen.)